LavanyaReddy2509/Azure-Zero-to-Hero/Day02/readme.md

 # Exploring Regions and Availability Zones in Azure
 # Regions in Azure
-Azure is a cloud computing platform provided by Microsoft, and it is globally distributed across multiple geographic locations known as regions.
-Each Azure region is a set of data centers deployed within a defined geographic area, and it is designed to provide low-latency access to Azure services for users and applications in that region.
+# ✅ 1.
+Azure Region
+📌 What is a Region?
+An Azure Region is a geographic area that contains one or more data centers, all connected via a low-latency network.

+# 🔹 Examples of Azure Regions:
+East US
+West Europe
+Southeast Asia
+Central India
+Australia East

+# 🎯 Why It Matters:
+You choose a region when creating services (like VMs, databases, etc.)
+Helps ensure compliance with data residency laws Affects latency and performance for users

 # Key Points about Azure Regions:
-Global Presence: Azure has a vast global presence with data centers strategically located around the world.
+**Global Presence:** Azure has a vast global presence with data centers strategically located around the world.

-Region Pairing: Azure regions are often paired for data redundancy and resiliency.
+**Region Pairing:** Azure regions are often paired for data redundancy and resiliency.
 In the event of a regional failure, paired regions can help ensure continuity.

-Compliance and Data Residency: Organizations can choose specific regions to comply with data residency requirements and regulations.
+**Compliance and Data Residency:** Organizations can choose specific regions to comply with data residency requirements and regulations.

-# Availability Zones in Azure
+# ✅ 2.
+Availability Zones (AZs)
+📌 What is an Availability Zone?
 Azure Availability Zones are part of Azure's high-availability architecture, providing redundancy and resiliency for applications and data.
+Each Azure region is divided into multiple Availability Zones Each zone has:
+- Independent power
+- Cooling
+- Networking

+# 🔹 Features:
+- High fault tolerance: Zones are isolated from each other
+- Designed to support mission-critical apps
+- Most Azure regions have 3 Availability Zones

+# 🎯 Use Cases:
+- Deploy your app across multiple zones for high availability
+- Protect against data center failures within the same region

-Each Azure region is divided into multiple Availability Zones, which are essentially unique physical locations with independent power, cooling, and networking.
+, which are essentially unique physical locations with independent power, cooling, and networking.

 # Key Points about Azure Availability Zones:
 High Availability: By distributing resources across Availability Zones, Azure ensures that applications remain available even in the face of localized failures, such as hardware or network failures.